 Well-meaning and sometimes insensitive people often want you to stop talking about the death of your child, sibling, spouse.
 Usually, because it makes them uncomfortable.

 Maybe your brother is tired of you talking about your child who died ten years after the death?
-He feels it’s time for you to move forward and leave all that grief stuff behind you.
+He feels it’s time for you to “move on” and leave all that grief stuff behind you.

 A cousin might suggest that you’ve gone to your support group or grief therapist after a spouse’s suicide for too long and isn’t that stalling your sprint back to “normal”?
 Your sister might even be annoyed that visit your child’s tombstone too frequently for years after the death.